yottapanda/website/content/posts/recursive-vpns.md

 Firstly, the solid lines indicate normal network connections.
 The dotted lines indicate a VPN connection.

 As you can see, there's one VPN line between My Phone and the Cloud Gateway.
-That's the trusted VPN that terminates on the Router (which acts as a Wireguard "server").
-This line(VPN) traverses the Cloud Gateway, and gets wrapped in another layer of Wireguard.
+That's the trusted VPN that terminates on the Router (which acts as a WireGuard "server").
+This line (VPN) traverses the Cloud Gateway, and gets wrapped in another layer of WireGuard.

-This second layer of Wireguard (the other dotted line) is the Peer to Peer VPN that allows us to have another WAN.
-In this case, the Cloud Gateway Server acts as the Wireguard "server" and the Router as the "client".
+This second layer of WireGuard (the other dotted line) is the Peer to Peer VPN that allows us to have another WAN.
+In this case, the Cloud Gateway Server acts as the WireGuard "server" and the Router as the "client".
 Because we are initiating the connection outward, we circumvent our inability to punch through the CGNAT router from the internet.

 From the perspective of the phone, it's initiating a connection directly with the Cloud Gateway('s IP).
-The Cloud Gateway just happens to be forwarding all its packets across another Wireguard connection to the Router.
+The Cloud Gateway just happens to be forwarding all its packets across another WireGuard connection to the Router.
 If you follow the arrows, you can see the path that the Phone's VPN packets take to reach a web server on the Server.

 At this point I can't tell if this is extremely complicated or if I've just been overcomplicating it for the past 2 weeks whilst I've been wrangling it together.
 It could be that I'm just very used to it now 🤷‍♂️.